 So as I said, a whole roasted chicken is almost always a showstopper, but the extra element of theatre (and flavour) that comes with cooking with fire just takes it to another level.
 There is something about its rustic, golden appearance and warming aroma that is just so welcoming and it just makes me genuinely warm and happy.
 This version is just so simple and full of that leomy, garlicky, rosemary favour that is fresh, moreish and hard for anybody you serve it to to get enough of.
 And when that skin roasts up so crisp and buttery-salty, there is just nothing else like it.

-Pair it with sides like roasted potatoes (duck fat? yessss…), fresh green salads or beans and crusty bread, then get excited all over again when (if) you find you have leftovers, as they are perfect for easy salads, dinners, sandwiches and wraps throughout the week.
-This chicken truly is the warm gift that just keeps giving.
+Pair it with a side of delicious roasted radishes and potatoes (duck fat? yessss…), and generously drizzle lashings of my refreshing yoghurt-based cracked pepper ranch.
+Then, get excited all over again when (if) you find you have leftovers, as they are perfect for easy salads, dinners, sandwiches and wraps throughout the week.
+This charcoal chicken truly is the warm gift that just keeps giving.

 Lemon and Rosemary Charcoal Chicken

 A whole roasted chicken is almost always a showstopper, so give this Lemon and Rosemary Charcoal Chicken a 'spin' for your next Sunday roast and let the theatre (and flavour) that comes with cooking with fire take it to the next level.

 - 3-4kg whole chicken